marasy8/rock-paper-scissors/README.md

 # rock-paper-scissors

-RPS game to be played on the console
+simple RPS game to be played on the console

 5 rounds, user prompt input